 Methanol is a flammable liquid; therefore, a suitable centrifuge requires an explosion-proof design.

-The mining operation for rare earth elements and other minerals requires large amounts of water.
-These mines are located in remote areas, where water is not always readily available.
+Mining for rare earth elements and other minerals requires large amounts of water.
+These mines are located in remote areas where water is not always readily available.

 In such cases, water recycling becomes highly desirable given the cost and time required to transport large volumes of water to the mine location.